 In the middle of that pack — both in features and pricing — sits the Dyson Cyclone V8 Absolute.

-The vacuum, which can work on all floor types, is designed for shoppers who want a cordless vacuuming experience but don't want to spend $700 on a V10.
+Is the Dyson V8 one of the best vacuum cleaners you can buy right now?
+The vacuum can work on all floor types, and is designed for shoppers who want a cordless vacuuming experience but don't want to spend $700 on a V10.
 Still, the V8 owner is a discerning vacuum user who wants some of the bells and whistles they just can't get in the lower-end models.

 Here's a look at the Dyson V8 Absolute.